 The party line in the real estate industry is that "there is no standard commission", which is true.
 If it wasn't true the FTC would be all over the industry for anti-competitive behavior so agents and brokers are really sensitive to this.
 In fact, during our training they drill the above line into our heads.
 We've heard of Chicago agents getting as much as a 12% commission in special circumstances and then there are discount brokers, providing limited services, for much less.
 However, brokers push their agents to get the highest commission possible and many won't approve listings that don't meet a certain threshold, which can be lower for more expensive homes or in special circumstances.
 Nevertheless, we can talk about average commissions, which are a statistical fact.
-According to REAL Trends the average commission nationwide in 2005 was 5.02% and we have no reason to believe that Chicago is any different.
+According to REAL Trends the average commission nationwide in 2010 was 5.40%, which was actually up from 5.02% in 2005, and we have no reason to believe that Chicago is any different.

 But the use of a fixed percentage is